How our network united nationwide for the Global Day of Action

 Our network taking centre stage

-Up and down the country, over 100 Friends of the Earth groups and Climate Action Groups, alongside our supporters, formed part of an estimated 500,000 people who took to the streets.
+Up and down the country, over 100 local groups affiliated with Friends of the Earth, together with our supporters, formed part of an estimated 500,000 people who took to the streets.

 Not only did our network come out in force to take part in the Global Day of Action, but they also found creative and interesting ways to capture attention.
 From Norwich to Cardiff, Newcastle to Belfast, our groups showed strength in numbers in their ambitious rallies, protests and stunts.
 Have a scroll through some of the highlights below.